Working with Data in Blazor Stock Chart Component

 List binding

-To do list binding to the stock chart, an IEnumerable object can be assigned to the DataSource property.
-The list data source can also be provided as an instance of the SfDataManager or by using SfDataManager component.
-Now map the fields in list to
+To perform list binding, assign an IEnumerable object to the DataSource property.
+The list data source can also be provided using SfDataManager or by adding the SfDataManager component.
+Map the fields in the list to the

 XName, High, Low, Open and Close